Yelp/task_processing/README.md

 ## /runners

-Runners are providing specific concurrency semantics and are supposed to be platform independent.
+Runners provide specific concurrency semantics and are supposed to be platform independent.

 ### Sync